crkian/Football-RPG/README.md

 Unfinished project but it was starting to make progress, the layout was being altered and made easier for using menus and adding an end game the use of lots of matrices for the cubes wasalso going to be altered.
-The game was going tobe mixedwith my Monkey one tocreate 3d walls
+The game was going tobe mixedwith my Monkey one tocreate 3d walls.

+The game was created using visual studio and includes all files from the studio project

 the project requires the following libraries